LukaKurnjek/plutus-dev-env/instructions/using-docker.md

 cabal build all
 ```

-Then you can cd into the *onchain/* fodler and start the REPL with `cabal repl`.
+You can then cd into the *onchain/* fodler and start the REPL with `cabal repl`.